deepakajaylinux/testpage/docs/source/lighttpdControl_dapper.rst

 Synopsis
 ---------------

 Lighttpd is a secure, fast, compliant, and very flexible web-server that has been optimized for high-performance environments.
-Lighttpd which is rapidly redefining efficiency of a dapperstrano; as it is designed and optimized for high performance environments.
+Lighttpd which is rapidly redefining efficiency of a ptdeploy; as it is designed and optimized for high performance environments.
 With a small memory footprint compared to other web-servers, effective management of the cpu-load, and advanced feature set lighttpd is the perfect solution for every server that is suffering load problems.
 This is suitable to work with Ubuntu and cent OS.

 Help command
 ----------------------

 Help is used to access the information about lighttpd.
-For quick reference with the help commands in any of the versions of dapperstrano you can also use the help command.
-The help command is an internal command and is available in the dapperstrano module.
+For quick reference with the help commands in any of the versions of ptdeploy you can also use the help command.
+The help command is an internal command and is available in the ptdeploy module.

 .. code-block:: bash

-               dapperstrano lighttpdcontrol help
+               ptdeploy lighttpdcontrol help

-The following screenshot assists the user to servitude with dapperstrano.
+The following screenshot assists the user to servitude with ptdeploy.

 .. code-block:: bash

- kevells@corp:/# dapperstrano LighttpdControl help
+ kevell@corp:/# ptdeploy LighttpdControl help
  ******************************